One car driver may run away after hitting an innocent bystander in the street. Another would stop without a second thought to help.

 Based on motley of factors (i.e. past experiences, beliefs), people react differently to the same situation.
 In the immigration world, such differences are accepted.
 Diversity in culture is celebrated.
 But in regulated professions, limits are set.
 So-called “governing councils” create policies and criteria to ensure that professionals do not go beyond thresholds.

 Nursing is one such profession.
-Despite it being deemed as an Art, global, international and local standards of practice are established.
-According to a publication by the College of Registered Nurses of Nova Scotia, the purpose of standards in nursing is “to direct and maintain safe and clinically competent nursing practice.”
+Despite it being deemed as an Art, global, international, and local standards of practice are established.
+According to a publication by the College of Registered Nurses of Nova Scotia, the purpose of standards in nursing is “to direct and maintain a safe and clinically competent nursing practice.”

 I asked a staff nurse in a hospital in Singapore what trait/s she believes a nurse should have to be effective.
-Jennifer, R.N., a multi-disciplinary ward nurse knowingly answered: “patience and perseverance”.
-Another nurse, Greeg, R.N. agrees.
+Jennifer, R.N., a multi-disciplinary ward nurse, knowingly answered: “patience and perseverance.”
+Another nurse, Greeg, R.N., agrees.

 Patience with Patients

 Despite having faced the same medical cases in an Operating Room in the Philippines where he works, Greeg, R.N. thinks that every patient is unique.
-Or rather that every patient reacts differently even to the same medical condition.
+Or instead of that every patient reacts differently even to the same medical condition.
 He substantiates this by sharing that while working in the Medical Isolation Ward of his previous workplace, he took care of patients diagnosed with Tuberculosis.
 Mr. Goody (not his real name) reacted to his medical illness by gradually halting his smoking habits and religiously taking his medications.
-Mr. Moody (not his real name) on the other hand kept on smoking whenever he had the chance.
+Mr. Moody (not his real name), on the other hand, kept on smoking whenever he had the chance.
 He even skipped medications when he didn’t feel like taking them.
 Greeg adds.
 His reason?
 “Patay kung patay.”
 (Translated as: “If I will die, then I will die”).